Forward Clinical Limited, Acceptable Use Policy

 Forward Clinical Ltd (“us”, “we”, or “our”) operates the Forward mobile application (the “Service”).
 Forward Clinical Limited is also known as Forward Health.

-This Acceptable Use Policy outlines how the mobile application Forward should be used, and where user and company responsibilities lie.
+This Acceptable Use Policy outlines how the mobile application Forward should be used, and defines the mutual responsibilities that exist when using the App.

 Forward operates fully to NHS Digital and Department of Health national guidance on Healthcare IT Safety and best practice by ensuring all IT systems are assessed for compliance with Information Governance and Patient Safety regulations; users of Forward can find supplemental information on the responsibilities and policies underlying compliance by contacting the Forward team.
 The Forward team reserves the right to update this document as necessary.